Dreams (video game): Release and end of support

 At Gamescom 2012, Media Molecule announced that they were working on two different projects, with one being Tearaway.
 Dreams was revealed at PlayStation Meeting 2013, with Evans showing a technical demo onstage, involving three players creating an in-game band.
 A teaser for the game was released in July 2014.
 The game was officially announced at Sony Interactive Entertainment's press conference at E3 2015.
 A beta for the game was originally set to be released in 2016, however, it was delayed to 2017 and then to 2018.
 The beta ran from 19 December 2018 until 4 February 2019.
 The game was made available via early access on 16 April 2019, a first for a Sony game, before being officially released on 14 February 2020.
 An update that added support for PlayStation VR was announced on 30 June 2020 and was released on 22 July 2020.
 In April 2023, Media Molecule announced that they would be ending support for Dreams in September, and limiting the size of future creations to maintain server stability.
 Online multiplayer was set to be released for the game sometime post-launch, but was announced to be cancelled following the game's end of support.

 The game's engine is called the Bubblebath Engine.

 Reception

 Dreams received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.
 Vice compared it to Newgrounds, a website historically hosting Adobe Flash based media "oddities".
+Tortoise Media positioned it as one of the games at the forefront of a "growing trend towards the democratisation of game development, making it an accessible pursuit for the masses".